fam007e/fun007/README.md

 packages, and set up the user environment.
 The script also includes options for selecting the appropriate microcode package based on the CPU (Intel or AMD).

-### ChessPizs
-A project focused on creating and analyzing chess puzzles.

 ### configs
 A collection of configuration files for various tools and applications.